mondoohq/docs/docs/mql/resources/snowflake-pack/README.md

 description: The Snowflake resource pack lets you use MQL to query and assess the security of your Snowflake identities and configuration.
 ---

-# Mondoo Snowflake Resource Pack Reference
+# Snowflake MQL Resource Pack Reference

 The Snowflake resource pack lets you use MQL to query and assess the security of your Snowflake identities and configuration.